Bow and Arrow (song): Music video

-The performance includes not only high-difficulty elements such as the quadruple Lutz and a quadruple Salchow–triple toe loop combination jump, but also features key technical elements for the manga and anime storyline, such as a flying sit spin followed by a broken leg spin, and a step sequence, as well as Hanyu’s own signature moves: the triple Axel, hydroblading, Biellmann spin, layback Ina Bauer and sit twizzles.
-Difficult jumps are typically placed early in a figure skating program, when the skater’s stamina is at its peak, which is why the first jump usually occurs around the 20-second mark.
+The performance includes not only high-difficulty elements such as the quadruple Lutz and a quadruple Salchow–triple toe loop combination jump, but also features key technical elements for the manga and anime storyline, such as a flying sit spin followed by a broken leg spin, and a step sequence, as well as Hanyu's own signature moves: the triple Axel, hydroblading, Biellmann spin, layback Ina Bauer and sit twizzles.
+Difficult jumps are typically placed early in a figure skating program, when the skater's stamina is at its peak, which is why the first jump usually occurs around the 20-second mark.
 However, in "Bow and Arrow", the quad Lutz is performed approximately 45 seconds into the routine.
-This timing was a deliberate choice by Hanyu, who wanted to align the jump with the moment Hikaru Okazaki executes it in the opening sequence of the anime Medalist.
-Another reason for including the quad lutz was the manga’s own depiction of Jun Yodaka landing the same jump.
+This timing was a deliberate choice by Hanyu, who wanted to align the jump with the moment Hikaru Kamisaki executes it in the opening sequence of the anime Medalist.
+Another reason for including the quad lutz was the manga's own depiction of Jun Yodaka landing the same jump.

 The music video was directed by Kyotaro Hayashi, who had previously directed three other videos for Yonezu: "Teenage Riot", "M87" and "Red Out".
 He had also worked with Hanyu directing the videos for his Tokyo Dome ice show Gift.
 The "Bow and Arrow" music video was filmed in a cool blue tone, a visual style Hanyu often favors.
 Film director Hiroshi Okuyama served as the cinematographer.
 Okuyama had directed the music video of Yonezu's song "Spinning Globe", and had gained experience filming figure skating from his film My Sunshine.

 Both versions of the video are included on the DVD bundled with the Installer Device Edition of the CD single "Plazma / Bow and Arrow".